 Current EUI members can apply to access EU-SILC micro data as follows.
 Please note that the Eurostat application process can take up to two months due to clearing procedures with EU member state statistical agencies.
 The EUI is a Eurostat-recognised research entity.

-- From January 2017, project applications are made via the online Microdata Access Worlkflow Tool
+- Project applications are made using the online Microdata Access Workflow Tool

 - Before completing the form, consult the Eurostat EU Statistics on Income and Living Conditions description page for details of EU-SILC variables, reference years and population